 Beginning with A Pacifist’s War in 1978, Frances Partridge published several volumes of diaries and memoirs which describe with humour and honesty her wide-ranging interests and friendships.

-The youngest of the four Stephen children, Adrian felt overshadowed by his father’s favourite, Thoby (who died in 1906) and by his talented sisters Vanessa and Virginia.
-After Sir Leslie Stephen’s death in 1904 the four of them set up home together in Bloomsbury.
+The youngest of the four Stephen children, Adrian felt overshadowed by his father’s favourite, Thoby (who died in 1906), and by his talented sisters Vanessa and Virginia.
+After Sir Leslie Stephen’s death in 1904 the four siblings set up home together in Bloomsbury.
 Their house in Gordon Square became the nucleus of the Bloomsbury group.

 In 1910 Adrian had a love affair with Duncan Grant.
 It was also in that year that they both participated in the famous Dreadnought Hoax, described by Adrian in a dryly humorous account published in 1936.
-In 1914 he married Karin Costelloe, by whom he had two daughters, Ann and Judith, both frequent visitors to Charleston as children.
-Adrian and his wife fell under the influence of Freud and were among the first English psychoanalysts.
+In 1914 he married Karin Costelloe, and their two daughters, Ann and Judith, were both frequent visitors to Charleston as children.
+After the World War One Adrian and Karin became interested in Freud and were among the first English psychoanalysts.
 Two portraits of Adrian Stephen by Duncan Grant, both dating from c.1910, now hang at Charleston.

 The second child of Leslie and Julia Stephen, Thoby was at the centre of the group of friends who first met at Cambridge, and afterwards at his ‘Thursday evenings’ in Bloomsbury.
 Strikingly handsome, cerebral and original, his friends and family were left wondering what he might have become after his tragically early death from typhoid, contracted on holiday in Greece.
 Perhaps in an attempt to resolve her speculations about her brother, Virginia Woolf based the central character of her novel Jacob’s Room on Thoby.